luiscoco/AWS_Review_Session1/README.md

 Offered at multiple tiers of pricing based on the frequency the objects are needed, and the speed at which they are required to be retrieved.

-11.1.
-S3 storage classes: Amazon S3 currently provides a range of storage classes offerings to fit our customers needs.
+### 11.1.
+S3 storage classes

+Amazon S3 currently provides a range of storage classes offerings to fit our customers needs

-Each storage class is purpose-built for varying access patterns at corresponding costs.
+Each storage class is purpose-built for varying access patterns at corresponding costs

-Amazon S3 is an important service to understand trade-offs and use cases for each storage class.
-Read these carefully for giveaways that might be included in the questions stem that highlight a storage class as an option.
+Amazon S3 is an important service to understand trade-offs and use cases for each storage class

+Read these carefully for giveaways that might be included in the questions stem that highlight a storage class as an option

-11.2.
-S3 Bucket Policies: A bucket policy that allows a principal (AWS Account ID 11111111111) to read and write to the bucket “sample-bucket-reinvent”
+### 11.2.
+S3 Bucket Policies

+A bucket policy that allows a principal (AWS Account ID 11111111111) to read and write to the bucket “sample-bucket-reinvent”

-Who / what can be a principal in an S3 bucket policy?
+**Who / what can be a principal in an S3 bucket policy?**

 Valid principals for your bucket policies include

 • AWS account and root user

 • IAM users

 • Federated users (using web identity or SAML federation)

 • IAM roles

 • Assumed-role sessions

 • AWS services

 • Anonymous users (public) – not recommended

-11.3.
-S3 Transfer Acceleration (S3TA): Provides faster, long-distance S3 uploads & downloads
+### 11.3.
+S3 Transfer Acceleration (S3TA)

+Provides faster, long-distance S3 uploads & downloads

-S3 Transfer Acceleration (S3TA) reduces the variability in Internet routing, congestion and speeds that can affect transfers, and logically shortens the distance to S3 for remote applications.
-S3TA improves transfer performance by routing traffic through Amazon CloudFront’s globally distributed Edge Locations and over AWS backbone networks, and by using network protocol optimizations.
+S3 Transfer Acceleration (S3TA) reduces the variability in Internet routing, congestion and speeds that can affect transfers, and logically shortens the distance to S3 for remote applications

+S3TA improves transfer performance by routing traffic through Amazon CloudFront’s globally distributed Edge Locations and over AWS backbone networks, and by using network protocol optimizations

-Amazon S3 Transfer Acceleration is a feature that speeds up file transfers between clients and Amazon S3 buckets, especially over long distances.
-It achieves this by routing data through Amazon CloudFront's globally distributed Edge Locations, utilizing the AWS backbone network for optimized performance.
+Amazon S3 Transfer Acceleration is a feature that speeds up file transfers between clients and Amazon S3 buckets, especially over long distances

+It achieves this by routing data through Amazon CloudFront's globally distributed Edge Locations, utilizing the AWS backbone network for optimized performance

-S3TA helps reduce network variability by physically shortening the distance between your apps and AWS.
-Any question that speaks to long-distance uploads, or finding ways to increase data transfer with S3 – consider S3TA.
+S3TA helps reduce network variability by physically shortening the distance between your apps and AWS

+Any question that speaks to long-distance uploads, or finding ways to increase data transfer with S3 – consider S3TA